dabercro/CrossSecDB/README.md

     put_xsec(samples, xs, '/home/dhsu/CMSSW_8_0_26_patch1/src/PandaCore/Tools/python/processes.py')

 Easy!

 There's also a command line interface that can be used the following way:

-    put_xs.py "README from this repo" WJetsToLNu_TuneCUETP8M1_13TeV-amcatnloFXFX-pythia8 61527.0
+    put_xs.py "Source is README from this repo" WJetsToLNu_TuneCUETP8M1_13TeV-amcatnloFXFX-pythia8 61527.0

 More usage information (like how to access alternate energies) can be gathered by calling the script without any arguments or with ``-h`` or ``--help`` as the first argument.